Guidelines on Imposing Criminal Punishments on Diehard "Taiwan independence" Separatists for Conducting or Inciting Secession: Criminal determination

-Crime of secession
+Crime of separatism

 According to Article 2 of the Guidelines, anyone who organizes, plans, or carries out acts defined by the standards with the aim of splitting Taiwan from China shall be convicted and punished for the crime of splitting the country in accordance with Article 103, Paragraph 1 of the Criminal Law of the People's Republic of China; the standards for such determination are:

 (1) Initiating and establishing "Taiwan independence" separatist organizations, planning and formulating "Taiwan independence" separatist action programs, plans and schemes, and directing members of "Taiwan independence" separatist organizations or other personnel to carry out activities to split the country and undermine national unity;

 (2) Attempting to change the legal status of Taiwan as part of China by formulating, amending, interpreting, or abolishing relevant regulations of Taiwan or by holding "referendums";

 (3) By promoting Taiwan's accession to international organizations that are limited to sovereign states or by engaging in official exchanges and military contacts with foreign countries, Taiwan attempts to create "two Chinas", "one China, one Taiwan" or "Taiwan independence" in the international community;

 (4) Using one's position to distort or falsify the fact that Taiwan is part of China in the fields of education, culture, history, news media, etc., or to suppress political parties, groups, and individuals who support the peaceful development of cross-strait relations and national reunification;

 (5) Other attempts to separate Taiwan from China.

+The acts listed out in Article 2 carry a maximum penalty of death sentence.
 In addition, the Guidelines provide a detailed definition of the distinction between principal and accessory offenders in cases involving "organized crime", and the criteria for identification are as follows: